ehsanmqn/handwritten-digit-recognition/README.md

 labels = np.array(dataset.target, 'int')
 ```

-Next, we calculate the HOG features for each image in the database and save them in another numpy array named hog_feature.
+Next, we calculate the HOG features for each image in the database and save them in another NumPy array named hog_feature.

 ```python
 # Extract the hog features